LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 # Paradox Spectra 1738 Serial Output Reverse Engineering
-Reverse engineering of Paradox Spectra 1738 Serial Output and reading it from Raspberry PI.
+Reverse engineering of Paradox Spectra 1738 Security System Serial Output and reading it from Raspberry PI.

 ## Paradox Spectra 1738 serial output
 Spectra 1738 serial output is 4 bytes.
-Look at the tables below.
+Look at the tables by the end of this doument.

 - **Byte 1** is an event.
-- **Byte 2** has a different messages like zone number, user number, status message, trouble info.
+- **Byte 2** is a message like zone number, user, status, trouble info.
-- **Byte 3, Byte 4** are representing clock.
+- **Byte 3, Byte 4** are used for clock.

-## Connect Paradox serial output to RaspberryPI
+## Connect Paradox serial output to Raspberry PI
+To read Paradox security messages by Raspberry PI we have to connect these two hardware devices.</br> Both devices have a serial input/output IO (COM ports).
+Serial interface is using one wire to send data and another wire to receive data.
-Connect Paradox serial output into Raspberry PI serial input.</br> As it is unknown how to send commands to Paradox only two wires needed: ground and data.
+As it is unknown how to send commands to Paradox we need only one wire for communication.
+Obviously we need additional wire for ground connection.
-Data is transmitted from Paradox Tx pin (transmit) to Raspberry Rx pin (receive).</br>
+Data transmitted from Paradox Tx pin (transmit) to Raspberry Rx pin (receive).</br>
-Paradox Tx output is 5V and Raspberry Rx is only 3,3V.</br>
+As Paradox Tx output is 5V and Raspberry Rx is 3,3V we can't connect them directly.</br>
 **DO NOT CONNECT Tx directly to Rx, this will damage your Raspberry!**</br>
 Usual recommendation is to use a special 5v to 3,3v converter.
-As I do not have this and the current is very small then simple voltage divider with two resistors is good to go.
+As I do not have this converter and the electric current is very small then simple voltage divider with a two resistors is good to go.

 ![Spectra Layout](Readme/SpectraLayout.png)

 ## Read serial messages in Raspberry
 This is my very first project to deal with a COM-port and serial messages.
-I start at the beginning of creating a foreach loop to see is there any COM-ports presented in my Raspberry.
+Therefore I start at the beginning and creating a foreach loop to see is there any COM-ports presented in my Raspberry.
 #### Find Raspberry COM port
-This foreach loop lists all COM-ports presented in Raspberry.
+This foreach loop list all available COM-ports presented by Raspberry.
+If there is no COM-port available then this have to be enabled from the Raspberry global settings raspi-config.
+Keep in mind that SerialPort is exist in System.IO.Ports whichcan be downloaded as NuGet package.

 ```C
 string[] ports = SerialPort.GetPortNames();
 Console.WriteLine("The following serial ports are found:");